Voyager's Return: Plot

-A spaceship approaches Alpha signalling that "This is the voice of Voyager One, with greetings from the people of Planet Earth."
-This causes consternation in Main Mission, as Voyager One, launched in 1985, is fitted with a propulsion system (the Queller Drive, named after its inventor Ernst Queller) based on the emission of fast neutrons, which can be dangerous to anything too close.
-This is made clear when the two Eagles sent to investigate the incoming ship encounter violent vibrations from the drive.
-One manages to pull away, but the other disintegrates.
+A space probe approaches the Moon transmitting the message "This is the voice of Voyager One, with greetings from the people of planet Earth."
+This causes consternation in Alpha's Main Mission, for Voyager is fitted with a Queller Drive: a propulsion system enabling high-velocity space travel through emission of fast neutrons.
+The probe's neutron field is extremely destructive to any objects within a certain distance – something that becomes clear when two Eagles sent to investigate the probe experience violent vibrations from the drive.
+One Eagle manages to pull away, but the other disintegrates.

-While it is decided that Voyager must be destroyed, Professor Bergman argues that there must be a better way to save the huge amount of data that the ship has gathered in its travels.
-Dr Ernst Linden, an Alpha scientist working in the Experimental Laboratory, overhears that Voyager is returning and approaches Koenig and explains that he is Ernst Queller, the inventor of the drive, whose identity was changed by Space Command due to issues with a previous disaster.
-Linden is asked if there are any means of overriding Voyagers security codes to enable instructions to be given to shut down the drive.
-While he is attempting to do this, his assistant Jim Haines, whose parents were killed in an accident involving the Queller drive of another Voyager craft, learns that Linden is in fact Ernst Queller.
-He assaults Linden, who, despite his injury, manages to shut down Voyagers engines with seconds to spare.
+Voyager was launched in 1985 to investigate faraway regions of space for signs of intelligent life and habitable solar systems.
+The dangers of the Queller Drive were shown when an accident with the drive on Voyagers sister probe, Voyager Two, caused the destruction of a lunar colony.
+Although it is decided to destroy Voyager, Professor Bergman argues that there must be a way to save the massive amount of data that the probe has gathered on its travels.

+Dr Ernst Linden, a scientist working in Alpha's experimental laboratory, overhears that Voyager One has returned.
+He approaches Commander Koenig and reveals that he is in fact Dr Ernst Queller, inventor of the drive, who was given a new identity by Space Command following the Voyager Two disaster.
+Queller is asked if there are any means of overriding Voyagers security codes to enable instructions to be given shutting down the drive.
+While Queller attempts to hack the probe, his assistant Jim Haines, whose parents were among the Voyager Two victims, learns his true identity.
+He assaults Queller, who, despite his injury, manages to shut down Voyager with seconds to spare.

-As Alphans explore Voyager, an image of an alien appears – he introduces himself as Aarchon, the Chief Justifier of the Worlds of Sidon.
-He explains that Sidon is seeking vengeance for the millions on two of their worlds who were killed when the Queller Drive poisoned them.
-Three Sidon warships then appear approaching Alpha, intending to destroy it, and Aarchon will not listen to Koenig's protests that Alpha was not responsible for Voyager.
-As the ships approach, Queller escapes from sick bay and forces his way into Voyager, taking off and heading towards the Sidon ships.
-After pleading for mercy, which is dismissed by Aarchon, Queller gets within range of them, activates the Queller drive, and then destroys the ship and the Sidons including Aarchon.
+As the Alphans explore the captured Voyager, an image of an alien appears.
+He is Aarchon, Chief Justifier of the Worlds of Sidon.
+Aarchon explains that Sidon is seeking revenge for the millions on two of their worlds who were killed when the Queller Drive poisoned them.
+Three Sidonian warships approach Alpha, intending to destroy it.
+Aarchon will not listen to Koenig's protests that Alpha was not responsible for Voyager.
+As the Sidonians close in, Queller escapes from Medical, forces his way onto Voyager and launches the probe towards the ships.
+His pleas for mercy dismissed by Aarchon, Queller brings the probe within range of the ships and reactivates the drive – destroying the ships, Aarchon, the probe and himself.